JakeOrona/RandEmailAlias/README.md

 - Default generation will output first and last name alias

 Info Button: Added button to display general info about the app and save default input.
-- Save default aliases in info window.
+- Save base email and alias as defaults in info window.
 App will load defaults so user does not need to edit inputs on each startup.
-- Save current base email and alias as defaults for app launch.
-File saved to desktop.
+File saved as .txt to desktop.

 Minor UI and Bug Fixes